Concerns Over Upside Potential for the U.S. Dollar Against the Yen

 - Chicago Fed National Activity Index

 Last weekend, the U.S. dollar rose against the yen.
-The USD/JPY pair climbed from 157.671 to 159.386, recovering from below the 20-period moving average (MA) on the hourly chart to above it.On the 4-hour chart, we are seeing a return from the -3σ Bollinger Band to the centerline, while on the daily chart, the 20-day moving average is acting as a support level, causing prices to rebound.
-Furthermore, on the weekly chart, prices have returned to the range of their year-to-date highs, so we will be watching closely to see if the US dollar shows further gains at the start of the week.
+The USD/JPY pair rose from 157.671 to 159.386.
+It recovered from below the 20-period moving average (MA) on the hourly chart to above it.On the 4-hour chart, the price is seen reverting from the -3σ level of the Bollinger Bands toward the centerline, while on the daily chart, the 20-period moving average is acting as a support level, causing the price to rebound.
+Furthermore, since the price has returned to the range of its year-to-date highs on the weekly chart, we will be closely monitoring whether the U.S. dollar will show further gains at the start of the week.

-European currencies fell as the euro weakened against the U.S. dollar following the release of Germany’s February Producer Price Index (PPI) on the 20th, which showed a year-on-year decline of 3.3%, worsening from the previous month’s 3.0% drop.The euro fell against the U.S. dollar from 1.1594 to 1.1524.
+European currencies fell as the euro weakened against the U.S. dollar following the release on the 20th of Germany’s February Producer Price Index (PPI), which showed a year-over-year decline of 3.3%, worsening from the previous month’s 3.0% decline.The EUR/USD pair fell from 1.1594 to 1.1524.
 On the hourly chart, the price has moved from above the 20-period moving average (MA) to below it.
-On the 4-hour chart, the price has pulled back after touching the +3σ line of the Bollinger Bands, and on the daily chart, it is currently retesting the 200-period simple moving average (SMA), which it has broken below.
+On the 4-hour chart, the price has pulled back after touching the +3σ level of the Bollinger Bands, and on the daily chart, it is currently retesting the 200-period simple moving average (SMA), which it has broken below.